Neotron-Compute/talks-2022/slides.md

 ## What is it?

-* An open-source computing platform, designed around Arm Microcontrollers.
+* An open-source computing platform, designed around Arm Microcontrollers
 * The BIOS and OS are written in Rust

 ---